 Program Admission Requirements

-- Completion of MATH-0965 Intermediate Algebra, with "C" or higher, or appropriate score on MATH placement test
+- MATH-0965 Intermediate Algebra, with "C" or higher, or qualified Math placement.

 Program Learning Outcomes

 This program is designed to prepare students to demonstrate the following learning outcomes:

 - Recognize purpose for building information modeling within building design.

 - Monitoring project work for compliance with contract documents.

 - Perform basic surveying tasks including layout of vertical and horizontal alignments, comprehend the underlying mathematical principles and apply the information obtained.